East15 essex students at loughton freshers fair talking

 Your tenancy agreement with the University is for a set period when you accept the allocation offer.
 It is not possible to leave your tenancy agreement early if you're continuing as a full-time registered student.

-If you withdraw from your studies or intermit (take a temporary period of leave) you can apply for early release from your accommodation contract.
+It is only if you withdraw from your studies or intermit (take a temporary period of leave) that you can apply for early release from your accommodation contract.
 You will need to contact the Student Services Hub to inform them and get approval for an early departure date.

 If there's a problem with something in your accommodation, you should report it as soon as you can to the relevant team depending on which accommodation you are living in.
 To find the relevant contact details to report faults/repairs please see here.